Jean-Jacques Dessalines: Death

-The exact circumstances of Dessalines' death are uncertain.
+The exact circumstances of Dessalines's death are uncertain.
 Some historians claim that he was killed at Pétion's house at Rue l'Enterrement, after a meeting to negotiate the power and the future of the young nation.
 One report say that Dessalines was shot, stabbed, stripped, and had his fingers cut off, before his corpse was brought to Port-au-Prince, where it was stoned by crowds and said to resemble "scraps" and "shapeless remains".
 Some reports say that he was arrested and was dealt a deadly blow to the head.
 Another report says he was ambushed and killed at first fire.
 Yet another account recalls a brutal attack on Dessalines by his own men; it says that after being shot, his head was split open by a sabre's blow and he was finally stabbed three times with a dagger, with the crowd shouting "the tyrant is killed".
-Most reports confirm that a mob dismembered Dessalines' body in a public square after he was killed.
+Most reports confirm that a mob dismembered Dessalines's body in a public square after he was killed.

 Multiple modern sources state that there was resistance to providing Dessalines with a proper burial after his assassination, but a vivandière named Dédée Bazile gathered the mutilated corpse of the Emperor and buried it in the Cimetière intérieur of Church Ste-Anne.
 A tomb was raised by Balthazar Inginac's wife with the inscription: Ci-git Dessalines, mort à 48 ans ("Here lies Dessalines, died at 48 years old").
-Dessalines' body was later moved to the Autel de la Patrie (Altar of the Nation) in the Champs-de-Mars alongside Pétion's body.
+Dessalines's body was later moved to the Autel de la Patrie (Altar of the Nation) in the Champs-de-Mars alongside Pétion's body.
 A monument at the northern entrance of the Haitian capital marks the place where the Emperor was killed.

 This assassination did not solve the tensions within the Haitian government.
 His murder left a power vacuum and civil war ensued.
-Pétion and Christophe temporarily partitioned Haiti between them, with Pétion controlling the South, where there were more gens de couleur libre (free people of color).
+Pétion and Christophe temporarily partitioned Haiti between them, with Pétion controlling the South, where there were more gens de couleur libre.